 The Maine Land Use Planning Commission has a process underway for reviewing and possibly revising parts of its rules governing residential subdivision development.
 As part of this process, the Commission has been gathering advice and suggestions from property owners, individual stakeholders, businesses and other organizations familiar with the development process in the LUPC service area.

 As a first step, the Commission conducted a survey of a small group of stakeholders in April of 2014, to get a sense for the types of issues that might come up in the review.
 We posted an online survey in September of that year to reach out to a much larger group of stakeholders for advice and suggestions about how the Commission's subdivision rules can be improved.
 In addition, the Commission held a workshop in October of 2014 with a panel of experts to discuss what makes for good subdivision rules.
-Issues that were identified in the surveys and the workshop were incorporated into a Master Issues List; a link to the List is included below.
+Issues that were identified in the surveys and the workshop were incorporated into a Master Issues List; a link to the List is included in the Resources, Meeting One, links below.